urbanslug/wai-devel/README.md

     runSettings settings'' app
 ```

-Then run wai-devel in the root of your web application.
+Run wai-devel in the root of your web application.

 wai-devel runs the develMain function in Application.hs and launches the scaffold.